Frequently Asked Questions

 How do we pay for assessments?

 At this time, The Kay Center only accepts private pay.
 Insurance is not accepted, but families can ask for a comprehensive bill with relevant codes to present to their insurance company for reimbursement.
 Some insurance companies may reimburse a portion of the cost, but there is no guarantee that this will happen.
 The Kay Center does not enter in to single case agreements or accept payments from insurance at this time.
+Parents can choose to pay with an FSA account.
+Costs for evaluation can be broken into 3 payments (intake, a payment 1 month prior to testing date, (parents have flexibility in selecting a date) and once the written report is delivered.
+For example, a parent of a 2 year old could choose an intake on January 1 and $500 dollars woud be due.
+Then if they chose to spread out the visits and chose a test date of February 20th, a second payment of $750 would be due January 20th and a third payment would be due approximately 2-5 days after the test date on February 20th.
+Test dates are available sooner, but spreading out the visits helps some families.

 What is the cost of Assessment?